kubernetes/website/content/en/blog/_posts/2019-03-28-running-kubernetes-locally-on-linux-with-minikube.md

 [Minikube](https://github.com/kubernetes/minikube) is a cross-platform, community-driven [Kubernetes](https://kubernetes.io/) distribution, which is targeted to be used primarily in local environments.
 It deploys a single-node cluster, which is an excellent option for having a simple Kubernetes cluster up and running on localhost.

 Minikube is designed to be used as a virtual machine (VM), and the default VM runtime is [VirtualBox](https://www.virtualbox.org/).
-At the same time, extensibility is one of the critical benefits of Minikube, so it's possible to use it with[drivers](https://github.com/kubernetes/minikube/blob/master/docs/drivers.md) outside of VirtualBox.
+At the same time, extensibility is one of the critical benefits of Minikube, so it's possible to use it with [drivers](https://github.com/kubernetes/minikube/blob/master/docs/drivers.md) outside of VirtualBox.

 By default, Minikube uses Virtualbox as a runtime for running the virtual machine.
 Virtualbox is a cross-platform solution, which can be used on a variety of operating systems, including GNU/Linux, Windows, and macOS.